-GRED 692 - Student Teaching: Junior High School 7-9 (6) This course will consist of a semester of field experience in a public school setting.
+GRED 692 Student Teaching: Jr. High 7-9 (6) This course will consist of a semester of field experience in a public school setting.
 Students will be assigned to a Grades 7-9 experience over the course of half a semester.
 Students are expected to demonstrate skills in defining educational objectives, developing learning experiences, selecting educational materials and assessing/evaluating pupil performance.
-Corequisites: GRED 676 & 697.
-MST students only.
+MST only.
+Co-requisites: GRED 676, GRED 697.

-GRED 693 - Supervised Clinical Experience/Student Teaching, Grades 9-12 (6) This course will consist of a half semester of field experience in a public school setting.
-Students will be assigned to a grade 9-12 experience over the course of half a semester.
+GRED 693 Supervised Clinical Experience/Student Teaching, Grades 10-12 (6) Students will be assigned to a Grades 10-12 experience in a public school setting over the course of half a semester.
 Students are expected to demonstrate skills in defining educational objectives, developing learning experiences, selecting educational materials and evaluating pupil performance.
-Corequisite GRED 676 & 692.
-MST students only.
+MST only.
+Co-requisites: GRED 692 and GRED 676.

-GRED 694 - Student Teaching in the Middle/Junior High School 5-9 (6) Half semester of student teaching in the student's certification program in grades 5, 6, 7, 8 and/or 9, under the guidance of a sponsor teacher and a college supervisor.
-Corequisites: GRED 676 & 697.
+GRED 694 Student Teaching in the Middle/Junior High School (6) Half semester of student teaching in the student's certification program in grades 5, 6, 7 and/or 8, under the guidance of a sponsor teacher and a college supervisor.
 For MST & BA/MST secondary students only.
+Co-requisites: GRED 676 and GRED 697.

 GRED 695 Special Topics (1-6) Workshops, seminars, and/or institutes designed to meet special needs of school systems, groups of teachers, or others interested in graduate level study in the field.
 Offerings available upon announcement by the School of Education and Professional Studies.
-Credit earned may be applied, under advisement, in as electives in Master of Science in Education/Master of Science in Teaching degree programs.
-For further information relative to special offerings, consult with the department chair or graduate adviser.
+Credit earned may be applied, under advisement, in Master of Science in Education degree programs.
+For further information relative to special offerings, consult with the department chair or graduate advisor.

-GRED 696 - Student Teaching: Childhood Education 4-6 (6) This course provides the student with the initial opportunity to student teach in the public school setting.
+GRED 696 @Student Teaching: Childhood Education 1-6 (6) This course provides the student with the initial opportunity to student teach in the public school setting.
 Students are assigned to an elementary classroom in which the induction process leads to full teaching responsibilities under the direction and supervision of a sponsor teacher and college supervisor.
 Students are expected to demonstrate skills in defining educational objectives, developing learning experiences, selecting educational materials, and evaluating pupil performance.
-Corequisites: GRED 613 & 678.
-MST students only.
+For MST students only.
+Co-requisites: GRED 613 and GRED 678.

-GRED 697 - Student Teaching: Sr. High 10-12 (6) This course will consist of a field experience in a public school setting.
+GRED 697 @Student Teaching Sr. High 10-12 (6) This course will consist of a field experience in a public school setting.
 Students will be assigned to a secondary experience over the course of half a semester.
 Students are expected to demonstrate skills in defining educational objectives, developing learning experiences, selecting educational materials and assessing/evaluating pupil performance.
-Corequisites: GRED 692 or 694, and GRED 676.
 For MST and BA/MST students only.
+Co-requisites: GRED 692 or GRED 694 and GRED 676.

-GRED 699 - Thesis Research (3) The thesis topic is selected by the student according to his or her interest, with the approval of his or her graduate advisor and thesis committee.
+GRED 699 Thesis Research (3) The thesis topic is selected by the student according to his or her interest, with the approval of his or her graduate advisor and thesis committee.
 An oral defense of the thesis is required.
 The original typescript of the final document, presented in standard thesis format, becomes part of the holdings of the School of Education and Professional Studies.
-Summer, Fall and Spring.
+Offered summer, fall and spring.